run-llama/llama_index/docs/community/integrations/uptrain.md

     Question: What did Paul Graham work on after Y Combinator?
-    Context: And I bought another building in Cambridge, a former candy factory (and later, twas said, porn studio), to use as an office.
-One night in October 2003 there was a big party at my house.
-It was a clever idea of my friend Maria Daniels, who was one of the thursday diners...
     Response: Paul Graham worked on a project with Robert and Trevor after Y Combinator.

     Context Relevance Score: 0.0